-Stockholm’s earliest years are unclear but by the middle of the 13th century, what was once a humble Viking burgh had become the largest city in Sweden.
+Stockholm's earliest years are unclear but according to the Eric Chronicles, it was founded by Birger Jarl to protect Sweden from invasion.
+The earliest mention of its name dates back to the middle of the 13th century, by which time it had become the largest city in Sweden.

 Did you know?

 • Stockholm established the world’s first national urban park in 1995 when it unveiled the Royal National City Park.